 About the village of Pant in Shropshire

-Pant is a popular village in north Shropshire, five miles south of Oswestry, close to the Welsh border.
+Pant is a popular village in north Shropshire, a few miles south of Oswestry, close to the border with Wales.

 Pant means ‘hollow’ or ‘valley’ in Welsh and the village lies directly below the spectacular Llanymynech Rocks.
 There is evidence of human activity in the area stretching back over 2000 years – there was a Roman copper mine here and, more recently, a limestone quarry.